+14.4.
 The Future

 There will come a point, hopefully not too far in the future, when you feel you're ready to learn new things.
 We've only scratched the surface of the kind of things that get written on Discworld, and there is exciting territory to come.
-From here, you can move on to Being A Better Creator, Working With Others, and LPC For Dummies 2.

-LPC for Dummies one is the first of four related texts.
-Two of these focus on the softer-side of Discworld creators, and the last is a more advanced guide to LPC development.
-You should familiarise yourself with all of them - there's a lot discussed across these texts You can think of them as your very own Discworld Creator Manual.
+LPC for Dummies 1 is the first of three related texts.
+One of them (Being A Better Creator) focuses on the design side of Discworld creating, and the other (LPC For Dummies 2) is a more advanced guide to LPC development.
+You should familiarise yourself with all of them - there's a lot discussed across these texts.
+You can think of them as your very own Discworld Creator Manual.

-It would be a good idea to at least finish your first domain project before you worry about expanding into this territory - getting a feel for the complexity of development and the things that you wish you knew how to do will make the lessons in later versions of the texts more valuable.
+It would be a good idea to spend some time playing around with your Learnville (see the suggestions in the next chapter) before you worry about expanding into this territory - getting a feel for the complexity of development and the things that you wish you knew how to do will make the lessons in later versions of the texts more valuable.

 That's us for now!
-You're done with LPC for Dummies and you can emerge from the room in which you keep your computer... the bright sunlight may hurt at first, but that'll go away with time.
-We'll see you again soon though, oh yes.
+You're done with LPC for Dummies 1 and you can emerge from the room in which you keep your computer... the bright sunlight may hurt at first, but that'll go away with time.
+We'll see you again soon, though, oh yes.
 We'll see you soon...

-Reader Exercises
+15. Reader Exercises

 Now that we've reached the end of your introductory voyage through LPC, let's give you some homework to see how well you've learned your lessons.
-Full answers to (almost) all of these exercises are available, but please attempt them yourself first - you learn more by trying than by reading what other people have done for you.
+All of these are optional, so focus on the ones that interest you the most.